Milwaukee Brewers at Los Angeles Dodgers odds, picks and prediction - NewsBreak

 Milwaukee Brewers at Los Angeles Dodgers odds, picks and prediction

 The Milwaukee Brewers (95-66) and Los Angeles Dodgers (105-56) face each other in game No. 162 of the season.
 It is a huge game for the Dodgers, as they need to win and clinch a series sweep of the Brewers to even have a chance at playing game No. 163 for the NL West title.
-First pitch for Sunday’s game is at 3:10 p.m.
+First pitch for Sunday's game is at 3:10 p.m.
 ET at Dodger Stadium.
-Let’s analyze the lines around the Brewers vs. Dodgers odds with MLB picks and predictions.sportsbookwire.usatoday.com
+Let's analyze the lines around the Brewers vs. Dodgersodds with MLB picks and predictions.www.beaconjournal.com

 Comments / 0